Why They Call It Falling

-"Why They Call It Falling" is a song written by Don Schlitz and Roxie Dean, and recorded by American country music artist Lee Ann Womack.
-It was released in April 2001 as the third single from her third studio album, I Hope You Dance; it peaked at number 13 on the Billboard Hot Country Singles & Tracks.
+"Why They Call It Falling" is a song by American country music recording artist Lee Ann Womack, taken from her third studio album I Hope You Dance (2000).
+The track was penned by Don Schlitz and Roxie Dean, with production provided by Mark Wright.
+It was released on April 16, 2001, as the third single from the album.

+Music video

+The music video for "Why They Call It Falling" is taken from a live performance on CMT Showcase, directed by Paul Reeves.
+The video was released to CMT on July 8, 2001.

 Critical reception

 Editors at Billboard called the song "A stunning ballad that showcases the chanteuse's heart-in-throat vocals."
 They also said, "It's a savvy lyric, and Womack's tender, vulnerable delivery perfectly complements the song.
 Add to that Mark Wright's production, which keeps everything swirling and swelling around her vocals, and it's a small sonic masterpiece.
 Womack continues to distinguish herself as the most compelling young female vocalist in country music."

+Personnel

+Credits adapted from I Hope You Dance liner notes.